 Some tips for enjoying your St. Paddy's Day pub outing this year

-March 17th falls on a Sunday this year, so nightlife spots celebrating St Paddy's are likely going to be putting on some lively parties and special events like live music.
-It may be mellower, however, than on years when the holiday falls on a Friday or Saturday.
+March 17th falls on a Tuesday this year.
+Nightlife spots celebrating St Paddy's are likely going to be putting on some lively parties and special events like live music.
+It may be mellower, however, than on years when the holiday falls on a Friday or weekend.

-Be prepared for considerable crowds: It's still the weekend, so you're much more likely to have to battle for a spot inside!
+Be prepared for the crowds.
+Even though the holiday falls on a weekday in 2020, you may still have to battle for a spot inside at the liveliest bars and other venues!
 Arrive early if you want to secure a table at a pub playing live music or staging other special events for the holiday.

 Drinking in Irish pubs is an expensive pastime, even by Paris standards, so if you’re fond of the black stuff, be prepared to fork out up to 15 or 20 euros for a pint of Guinness.
 Certain establishments offer special deals for March 17th, though: you may just get lucky!